Compact Model Training by Low-Rank Projection with Energy Transfer: Low-Rank Projection with Energy Transfer

 \subsection{BN Rectification}

 BN, which inserts a learnable layer to normalize each layer's neuron activations as zero mean and unit variance, is popular in modern CNN.
 After training, the combination of a BN layer and its previous convolutional layer is equivalent to a new convolutional layer.
-This will affect the optimal low-rank approximation.
-Thus, when taking BN into account, we need to modify our energy transfer strategy.
-We have
+This changes the convolution weight and will affect the optimal low-rank approximation.
+To analyze the effect of BN, we reformulate BN in the following: